CamilaF56/chat_by_voice/README.md

 <br>

 ## 💻 Project
-Chat by voice with Python's librarys and openIA. 📆
+Chat by voice with Python's libraries and openIA. 📆

 ## 🚀 Tecnologies